 When he would lose a job, he would be pounding the pavement 10 hours a day and wouldn’t sleep or eat until he found something.

-In the true sense of the word.
+My husband is a man, in the true sense of the word.

 Has it been hard?

 Have we wanted to hate each other at times?

 Seven years is just a drop in the bucket, I realize this.
 Some of you “old-timers” are laughing at this, I know.